 - For students from any of our partner universities around the world and wish to attend Duquesne for a semester or an academic year

-Each year Duquesne hosts several students from cooperating institutions from around the world as "exchange students."
-If you are a student from one of our cooperating "exchange" universities, you are able to study at Duquesne for one semester or one year.
-The length of time depends on the specific exchange agreement.
+Each year Duquesne hosts students from cooperating institutions from around the world as "exchange students."
+If you are a student from one of our cooperating "exchange" universities, you can study at Duquesne for one semester or one year.

-We encourage you to meet with the offices of overseas studies at your institution for guidance regarding the admission process.
-We work closely with representatives from these offices to assist you with the process.
+We encourage you to meet with your institution's offices of overseas studies for guidance about the admission process.
+We work with representatives from these offices to help you with the process.

-We have exchange agreements with the following overseas institutions:
+We have exchange agreements with the following institutions:

 - Beijing Jiaotong University - China